cresset-template/cresset/README.md

 This will create a build image that can be used as a cache to create training images with the `build-train` command.

+Also, the extensive use of caching in the project means that the second build is much faster than the first build.
+This may be advantageous if many images must be created for multiple PyTorch/CUDA versions.

 ### Specific Linux Distro
 CentOS and UBI images can be created with only minor edits to the `Dockerfile`.
 Read the `Dockerfile` for full instructions.

-Set `LINUX_DISTRO` and `DISTRO_VERSION` afterwards.
+Set `LINUX_DISTRO` and `DISTRO_VERSION` arguments afterwards.

 ### Windows
 Windows users may use template by updating to Windows 11 and installing Windows Subsystem for Linux (WSL).
 WSL on Windows 11 gives a similar experience to using native Linux.

-This project has been tested on WSL on Windows 11 and has been found to function.
+This project has been tested on WSL on Windows 11 with the WSL CUDA driver and Docker Desktop for Windows.